tobiassjosten/FacebookServiceProvider/README.md

-Facebook extension for Silex
+Facebook Service Provider for Silex
 ============================

-[Silex][1] extension for loading the Facebook SDK into your apps.
+[Silex][1] Service Provider for loading the Facebook SDK into your apps.

 ## Installation

-First you need to place *Facebook extension* somewhere in your project.
+First you need to place *FacebookServiceProvider* somewhere in your project.
 You could download and unpack a [tarball][2] or, if you are using Git, you could add it as a submodule.

-    $ git submodule add git@github.com:tobiassjosten/facebook-extension.git vendor/TobiassjostenSilexProvider/Facebook
+    $ git submodule add git@github.com:tobiassjosten/FacebookServiceProvider.git vendor/TobiassjostenSilexProvider/Facebook

-This extension contains a submodule of its own (the actual Facebook SDK) and so you will need to initiate that.
+This repository contains a submodule of its own (the actual Facebook SDK) and so you will need to initiate that.

     $ git submodule update --init --recursive